 We promise not to spam you.
 Seriously

-Former Muscatine resident Samuel Clemens (Mark Twain) once recalled, “And I remember Muscatine—still more pleasantly—for its summer sunsets.
+Former Muscatine resident, Samuel Clemens (you might know him as Mark Twain), once wrote of the area, “And I remember Muscatine—still more pleasantly—for its summer sunsets.
 I have never seen any, on either side of the ocean, that equaled them.”
-His fond recollection provides some insight into why Muscatine is a great place to live, work, play and visit.

-You don’t have to take Mark Twain’s word for it, continue browsing this page to learn more about what real estate options Muscatine has to offer.
-View homes for sale in the Muscatine, Iowa area and if you need to do a little more research before buying, check out the pages below for additional options:
+You don’t have to take Mark Twain’s word for it, continue browsing this page to learn more about what real estate options the Muscatine area has to offer.
+View homes for sale in the Muscatine, Iowa area to get a better feel for the real estate and surrounding communities.

 Nearest Ruhl&Ruhl Office